 You can receive up to 30 semester credit hours toward an associate's degree for successful completion of selected College Level Examination Program (CLEP) Subject Examinations.
 CLEP examinations on which you have earned the American Council on Education (ACE) recommended passing score are eligible for review.
-You will be given credit toward graduation for the Lake Michigan College courses listed in the current college catalog that are equivalent to the CLEP examinations you have successfully completed.
+You will be given credit toward graduation for the Lake Michigan College courses listed in the current college catalog that are equivalent to the CLEP examinations you have successfully completed and that apply specifically to your major program of study.